Purchase a house in Vietnam

 - Drawings of the villa plan for sale.

-- Hand-over protocol of Villa, includes provisions of administration and administrative fees.
+- The handover protocol of a Villa includes provisions for the administration and administrative fees.

 - Purchase taxes: